KinkyMakers/OSSM-hardware/README.md

 We recommend using
 the [Research and Desire Reference Board](https://shop.researchanddesire.com/products/ossm-reference-board) as Do It Yourself by someone without extensive electronics knowledge creates a lot of support overhead.
 This code is still arduino IDE compatible but offers many times better performance.
-Web based control is coming soon.
-A proof of concept can be found at [https://app.researchanddesire.com/ossm](https://app.researchanddesire.com/ossm), however modifications need to be made in order to use this proof of concept web control.
+Web based control is projected to be available in Feb 2025.
 ### Eagle PCB

 Simple PCB to power an ESP32 (wifi enabled microcontroller) from 24V and breakout the pins for the OSSM control